 Yesterday, Netflix had their quarterly earnings report and dropped ten new datecdotes—my term for Netflix’s measurement of the subscribers who watched 2 minutes in the first 28 days—on us.
-Add to that The Snyder Cut, a new streamer on the “acquired film list”, a new superhero show on Disney+, and we have a ton to cover!
+Add to that the Snyder Cut coming out on HBO Max, a new streamer on the “acquired film list”, a new superhero show on Disney+, and we have a ton to cover!

 Long term, this streaming ratings report will summarize multiple ratings sources every week to get the best estimate for what streaming content is doing well.
 Anything that meets my standards—article to come—will be included.

 But not all data sources will be ranked equally.
 Any data about actual “viewership”—meaning measuring how many people are watching how much of a given title—is/will be more highly valued in my system.
-Because they are “sources of truth”.
+Because they’re “sources of truth”.

 Actual viewership is the goal for any TV show or film.
 Lots of data points—like IMDb Ratings, Google Trends interest, top ten rankings, social media conversation—are related to viewership.
 In statistical terms, they’re correlated with viewership.
 (The more folks who search for a TV show, the likelier they are to watch that show.)
 We can use these data sources to predict viewership.